A father of two and new Canadian on supporting both his sister and mom through a difficult time, despite the miles between them.

 Every day, 43 people in this province I now call home hear the words “you have cancer.”
 I wanted to walk to support all the patients currently fighting and to support my brave sister.
 For my 2016 fundraising campaign, my mantra was, “For admiring the brave survivors, for honoring the taken and for supporting the fighters.
 I am with you and I know what you are suffering.
 You can beat this with hope, faith, and courage.”

 With the support of old and new friends, the community in Calgary I was beginning to know, and family from Canada and back home, I was able to reach and exceed my fundraising goal.

-Already, I’ve committed to walking 25-kilometres in the 2017 OneWalk to Conquer Cancer benefiting the Alberta Cancer Foundation.
-I hope a happy ending will come for my mother, too.
-I am dreaming of the day she will hear the words, “You are cancer free.”
+Already, I’ve committed to walking 25-kilometers in the 2017 OneWalk to Conquer Cancer benefiting the Alberta Cancer Foundation.
+I hope a happy ending will come to my mother, too.
+I am dreaming of the day she will hear the words, “You are cancer-free.”

 Regardless of what the future brings, I will remain hopeful knowing my new community here in Calgary will meet me at the OneWalk finish line to celebrate the impact we’re making, together.

 This is #1000families post number 219.
 Do you have a family story of your own to contribute to the 1,000 Families Project?
 Or do you know a family that might want to do so?
 Learn more about how the series got started and how to get involved here.
 You can find all of the #1000families posts here.